Uber tries new legal tactic to identify hacker behind data breach

-SAN FRANCISCO (Reuters) - Ride service Uber is attempting a new legal maneuver to learn more about an Internet address that it thinks could help identify the individual who improperly accessed an Uber database last year, according to court filings on Tuesday.
+SAN FRANCISCO, Nov 10 (Reuters) - Ride service Uber is attempting a new legal maneuver to learn more about an Internet address that it thinks could help identify the individual who improperly accessed an Uber database last year, according to court filings on Tuesday.

-A San Francisco judge authorized a subpoena against Comcast Corp earlier this year, in which Uber [UBER.UL] sought information about the online history of one Comcast Internet address that Uber believes could yield clues about the hacker.

 In February, Uber revealed that as many as 50,000 of its drivers’ names and license numbers had been improperly downloaded, and the company filed a lawsuit in San Francisco federal court in an attempt to unmask the perpetrator.